antonisPanos/waiter-js/README.md

 ## 🔒 Security Features

-Waiter supports optional authentication and encryption to protect sensitive data in micro-frontend communications.
+Waiter includes optional authentication and encryption features that provide a basic layer of protection against automated script interception in micro-frontend communications.

+> **⚠️ Security Disclaimer:** This is not a robust security solution.
+The encryption and authentication features are designed primarily to prevent casual interception by automated third-party scripts.
+Anyone with access to browser developer tools can potentially access the encryption keys, intercept communications, and decrypt the data.
+For truly sensitive operations, always use server-side validation and never rely solely on client-side security measures.

 ### Authentication